jakobsj/papers/journal.md

 # Results
 We report change in composition with atmospheric age.
 This is directly linked to the scattering poperties of the particles.

+# Figures
+This is a draft, so the figures fo in a section of their own.